sp-hash/TeamBlackMiner/FAQ.md

 A lot, mostly the new cards.

-Nvidia RTX series 20xx, 30xx and Amd series 5xxx, 6xxx, 7xxx and 8xxx are known to work very well with this miner.
+Nvidia RTX series 20xx, 30xx and Amd series 5xxx, 6xxx are known to work very well with this miner.

 ## TBMiner exits with message dag verification failed ?